 A street leading to San Telmo from Plaza de Mayo is blocked off on Sundays and is lined with amazing stalls – lots of antiques and everything else you can imagine.
 A special kid of torture for a girl who is low on money and space.

-I loved the market despite my raging hangover and actually this turned out to be my favourite day in Buenos Aires.
+I loved the market despite my raging hangover and actually this turned out to be my favorite day in Buenos Aires.
 I finally felt like I was getting a glimpse into its soul.

 We also visited La Boca, a grim working class neighbourhood further south from the shabby chic of San Telmo.

-There is a section of La Boca by the harbour where all of the buildings have been painted bright colours and where there is a lot of street art, restaurants and souvenir shops.
+There is a section of La Boca by the harbour where all of the buildings have been painted bright colors and where there is a lot of street art, restaurants and souvenir shops.

-It is such a lovely place and the brilliant colours brightened up the dull winter day.
+It is such a lovely place and the brilliant colors brightened up the dull winter day.